Kmeakin/walrus-report/src/20-reference.md

 printf("The value of x is %d\n", x);
 ```
 This code reads from the memory region denoted by `x`, even though that memory
-is unitialized.
+is uninitialized.
 In other words, it produces undefined behaviour.
 Walrus removes
-the possibility of reading from unitialized variables by making a let-statemen
+the possibility of reading from uninitialized variables by making a let-statement
-without an initalizing expression a syntax error.
+without an initializing expression a syntax error.

 Rust *does* manage to allow separate definition and initialization of variables,
 without undefined behaviour creeping into user programs, by performing a
-dataflow analysis to check that each variable has been initalized in every
+data-flow analysis to check that each variable has been initialized in every
 possible path of control flow before it is first read from.
 This feature was
 left out of Walrus for lack of time.